-3.4 Online Learning
+3.5 Online Learning

-Online Learning is used to facilitate learning remotely using digital communication, and may be provided due to enforced school closure, e.g. due to pandemic; pollution; political unrest etc. Online Learning may also be provided when the Secondary Principal or Headmaster, authorise support to an individual or group of students who are legitimately unable to attend lessons in school e.g. through long term illness; authorised sports tours and commitments etc. (see attendance section)
+Online Learning is used to facilitate learning remotely using digital communication, and may be provided due to an extended school closure, e.g. due to pandemic; pollution; political unrest etc. In exceptional circumstances Online Learning may also be provided when the Secondary Principal or Headmaster, authorise support to an individual or group of students who are legitimately unable to attend lessons in school e.g. through long term illness; authorised sports tours and commitments etc. (see attendance section)